-With at least 30 dance courses offered per year, the curricular program serves more than 400 students annually, and a committed group of 10-20 students earn a Certificate in Dance each year.
+With more than 20 dance courses offered per year, the curricular program serves more than 400 students annually, and a committed group of 10-20 students earn a Certificate in Dance each year.
 The Program in Dance resides in the Wallace Dance Building within the Lewis Arts complex, in close proximity to the Programs in Theater, Music Theater, and Visual Arts.
 Students have access to three spacious studios designed for dance and the Hearst Dance Theater, a 100-seat convertible studio/theater.

 Additional co-curricular opportunities include drop-in classes offered on a daily basis: hip-hop, dance for musical theater, ballet, yoga, and somatics.
 The Performance Lab program provides students focused time and guidance to create performance from an interdisciplinary perspective.
 With an active student-led Performing Arts Council, Princeton also supports more than 15 student-run dance companies, and many dance certificate students assume leadership roles and participate in these organizations.
 With this wide array of opportunities and resources, a dedicated student can dance for upwards of 30 hours a week while still pursuing a major and outside interests.

 The Caroline Hearst Choreographer-in-Residence program provides professional choreographers with resources to develop their work, and performance opportunities that expose students to diverse creative practices.
 Princeton Arts Fellows, guest choreographers and visiting artists enhance program offerings through performances, choreographing original work, or teaching courses, workshops and seminars.